Heat Exhaustion (cont.)

 Heat exhaustion usually affects people who are working or exercising in a hot environment.
 Those at risk for heat exhaustion include:

 - Infants and young children are at risk because their temperature regulation mechanisms are not fully developed.
 They also are dependent upon others for water and appropriate clothing.

 - The elderly are similarly at risk because of underlying medical conditions that limit the ability to sweat including poor circulation, skin changes, and chronic medication usage.

 - Socioeconomic issues increase the risk of heat exhaustion if access to air conditioning is limited.
 During heat waves, large cities often open cooling centers to help minimize the risk of large numbers of people succumbing to heat-related illness.

 - Certain medications such as antidepressants, antipsychotics, and tranquilizers may impair the ability of the body to sweat.

 - The overweight or obese

 The body has the ability to acclimate to hot weather but if heat waves come suddenly, or if a person travels from a cooler environment to a hot environment, the risk of heat exhaustion increases.
 It takes about 7 to 10 days for the body to adapt to hot weather.
-A non-acclimate person can produce a liter or almost a quart of sweat in an hour that assists in cooling the body.
+A non-acclimated person can produce a liter or almost a quart of sweat in an hour to assist in cooling the body.
 A person who is acclimated to the heat can produce 2 or 3 liters of sweat per hour, doubling or tripling the cooling potential for the body.

 Find out what women really need.